 Phone: 217-239-1152; Fax: 217-373-7951

 The Hays Recreation Center is located in west Champaign adjacent to Eisner Park.
-Hays is home to both senior as well as special recreation programming and is a popular rental space for individuals and community groups.
+Hays is home to our 50 Plus!
+Senior Program.

 The Hays Recreation Center is equipped with two activity rooms and is available to rent on weekends for meetings, receptions, reunions, parties, and more!
-Please contact email@example.com or call 217-239-1152 to book your rental or for more information.
+See our Rentals page for current pricing and other rental facilities.
+Please contact firstname.lastname@example.org or call 217-239-1152 to book your rental or for more information.

 Hays Main Activity Room